GustaaSZ/Spotify/README.md

 # Here you can see how the project turned out
 ![Imagem do Projeto](./public/app2.PNG)

+## Purpose
+This project was done with learning purposes, seeking to gain knowledge in development with react using tailwind.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started